 - HDR supportHLG, HDR10 and Dolby Vision

-It’s a TV designed to be easily digestible, smoothing out the rough edges of the TV buying experience by taking care of picture, sound, and content without need for additional soundbars, set-top boxes or streaming sticks.
+The premise of Sky Glass is that modern day TVs are a little too difficult to understand.
+Glass is a TV designed to be easily digestible, one that smooths out the edges of the TV buying experience by taking care of the holy trinity: picture, sound, and content, without the need for additional soundbars, set-top boxes or streaming sticks.

-Prices as of November as low as £11/month + £25 for Sky TV and Netflix on a 48-month contract for the small size.
+Prices as of September 2023 are as low as £14/month + £25 for Sky TV and Netflix on a 48-month contract for the small size.

 - Big and heavy